 Installer Didn't Run

 This document helps troubleshoot situations where an installer does not run or fails to start.
-In most cases, installer issues are related to using the wrong installer for the operating system, distribution type, or system architecture of the device.
+In many cases, installer issues are related to using the wrong installer options for the device, but availability and readiness can also affect macOS flows.

-Before retrying the installation, it is important to confirm that the installer you downloaded matches the device you are installing it on.
+Before retrying the installation, confirm that the installer generated in the wizard matches the target device and selected policy.

 Confirm the Operating System